 Caswell County, North Carolina

 The courthouse in Yanceyville was completed in 1861, at the dawn of the Civil War.
-A Confederate monument with a statue of a soldier stands in front of the courthouse.
 The courthouse was the site of the murder of John “Chicken” Stephens, a white, Republican state senator popular with African Americans, by the Ku Klux Klan in 1870.
 That led Republican Governor William W. Holden ordering the assembling of a militia, which resulted in about 100 arrests and a battle with the Klan in when became known as the Kirk-Holden War.
 Another Civil War site is the Woodside Inn, a manor house available for overnight stays that once housed Confederate Major General Stephen Dodson Ramseur as he recovered from wounds at Malvern Hill and Chancellorsville.
 Ramseur eventually fought in the 1864 Shenandoah Valley Campaign before being fatally wounded at Cedar Creek.

 Henry County, Virginia